oracle/oracle-database-operator/docs/observability/README.md

 Learn about the different and configurable fields available in this release of the DatabaseObserver APIs in the following sections.

-> In this release, the controller deploys the Database Observability Exporter ([v2.0.2](https://github.com/oracle/oracle-db-appdev-monitoring/releases/tag/2.0.2)).
+> In this release, the controller deploys the Oracle AI Database Metrics Exporter ([v2.0.2](https://github.com/oracle/oracle-db-appdev-monitoring/releases/tag/2.0.2)).